ptagell/garden-watering-project/readme.md

 * **Learning raspberry pi.**
 Hurrah.
 In we go.

 ## Method & Progress

-Software is where it seems like there is more complexity, so I'm writing out these as somewhat logical steps to follow in this project.
+To help myself overcome some of these issues, I've broken the challenge down into some smaller steps to knock over one at a time.
+I'll keep this list updated as I go.

 - [X] Be able to turn on and off the relay using a switch.
 - [X] Be able to turn on and off the relay using a script, keeping it on for a few seconds, then turning it off.
 - [X] Be able to turn the relay on for a period of minutes, then off again.
 - [X] Be able to turn the relay on at a defined time for a period of time (eg. at 3pm for 20 mins).
 Stop scripts from stomping on each other.
 - [ ] Be able to do the same thing with more than one system.
+- [ ] Be able to reliably start and stop smaller watering jobs (eg. 10 minute watering session) via my mobile phone - I currently use SimpleSSH for iOS but am keen to give [Prompt2](https://panic.com/prompt/) a go.
+- [ ] MAYBE: Integrate with a home assistant so that I can verbally say "water my garden for `n` minutes" and actually have that work...because we live in the future (also gives me a good reason to buy said assistant)
-- [ ] Integrate my timing with Google Calendar to use that to turn on and off the system using named calendar events.
+- [ ] MAYBE: Integrate my timing with Google Calendar to use that to turn on and off the system using named calendar events.
-- [ ] Deliver push notifications to my phone when watering is started, stopped or if there is an error.
+- [ ] MAYBE: Deliver push notifications to my phone when watering is started, stopped or if there is an error.

-# Progress diary
+# Code progress diary

 ## 6th Jan, 2017.